- Dan Mckean, Product Manager

 #enablement-social goes into this channel and random conversations, banter, jokes, etc., are all welcome here.

-#enablement-leadership: This channel is for the Engineering and Product Managers to discuss higher-level matters impacting the whole org.
+#enablement-staff: This channel is for the Enablement staff to discuss higher-level matters impacting the whole org.

 It is essential to remove assumptions/uncertainty around whether teammates have seen, understood, or acted on a message in an async-first communication environment.
 To assist in this regard, we provide the following guideline for teammates to follow when communicating and responding in Slack.